Ziqiang-IRCN/HP-MRESN/README.md

 * NoisyMGS17: `mackey_glass_t17_normal_noised_mean=0,sigma=0.1.txt`
 * Laser: `santa-fe-laser.txt`
 * NoisyLaser: `laser_normal_noised_mean=0,sigma=0.2.txt`

-Other details about datasets can be found in the paper
+Other details about datasets can be found in the paper.
 ## Citiation
 > citiation is coming soon.